NIS 2

 Manufacturing industry

-What are the obligations for entities
+What are the obligations for entities of essential and important significance?

 The cybersecurity requirements differ for these two types of entities.